mako-framework/docs/04_databases_sql/03_orm.md

 ### Scopes

 Scopes allow you to specify commonly used query criteria as methods.
-All scope methods must be prefixed with the `Scope` suffix.
+All scope methods must be suffixed with the `Scope` suffix.

 ```
 public function publishedScope($query)